smushy64/corelib/README.md

 - [Doxygen >= 1.9.7](https://www.doxygen.nl/) (for generating documentation)

 ## Limitations
-- currently only win32 is supported.
+- currently only win32 and linux are supported.
 - wasm support is planned but not yet implemented.

 ## Links